carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-definitions-in-headers.rst

 .. option:: UseHeaderFileExtension

-   When non-zero, the check will use the file extension to distinguish header files.
-Default is `1`.
+   When `true`, the check will use the file extension to distinguish header files.
+Default is `true`.